a contract binding one party into the service of another

 She knew how much Polly yearned to escape from the kitchen—her desire to move on and her distaste for the work of slaves were very

-lacking and reflecting lack of pity or compassion
+reflecting a lack of pity or compassion

 She was sick of tears, of submission, of putting up with